cypress-io/v8-snapshot/README.md

 into the Electron application.

-v8-snapshot then provides the snapshotted modules to [packherd][packherd] and helps in locating modules to load from the snapshot by deriving its key from information about the module provided by packherd.
+v8-snapshot then provides the snapshotted modules to [packherd][packherd] and helps in locating modules to load from the snapshot by deriving their keys from information about each module provided by packherd.

 ## Snapshot Doctor